Editors note: This post was originally published in February 2015 and has been completely revamped and updated for accuracy and comprehensiveness.

 The main pieces of design thinking that I apply to POC are:

-This may seem like a no-brainer when thinking about replacing legacy devices but think about all the pieces that support mobile applications.
+This may seem like a no-brainer when thinking about replacing legacy devices but consider all the pieces that support mobile applications.

 - Infrastructure: database, server, build servers, device management tools, networking hardware